 Do you guys ever get hit with those expenses that are so unexpected they just make you laugh?
-Haha!
-I’m talking about those unexpected doctors visits or needing cold medicine when your kid gets sick.
-Or even when your utility bill comes out way higher than expected.
-These unexpected expenses were hurting my budget month after month, and to be honest I was sick of it.
-I thought that getting on top of my budget and planning everything out would help slow these unexpected expenses.
+I’m talking about those unexpected doctor’s visits, or even when gas prices just jump up out of nowhere.
+These unexpected expenses were killing my budget month after month, and to be honest I was sick of it.
+I thought that getting on top of my budget would help me better prepare for these unexpected expenses.
 But it didn’t!
-That’s when we decided to add a First Aid Kit for our budget and you should too.
+That’s when I decided to create a First Aid Kit for my family’s budget and you should too.

-Like you guys, I’m not trying to go into debt or pull from my savings for these unexpected moments.
-To be honest, I couldn’t predict, plan or budget for these kinds of things even on my best day.
-Even when I had a scheduled doctors appointment that I saved for months in advance.
-I still got hit with some unexpected labs after that visit.
-That ended up costing me an additional $60 outside of my healthcare budget.
-Now I got stuck with swiping my credit card since I didn’t have enough money in my checking account.
-These are the kinds of expenses that start to stack up on the credit card bit by bit.
+My second attempt was to either go into debt or pull from my savings for these unexpected moments.
+To be honest, I couldn’t predict, plan, or budget for these kinds of things.
+Even when I had a scheduled doctor’s appointment that I saved for months in advance.
+I still got hit with some unexpected labs after that visit, which ended up costing me an additional $60 outside of my healthcare budget.
+Now I got stuck with swiping my credit card since I didn’t have enough money.
+These are the kinds of unexpected experiences that start to stack up on the credit card bit by bit.
 We feel stuck because we need to purchase whether we like it or not.
 Then we try to clear the debt a few months later by draining our savings.
 These are the tough decisions you have to make, whether you like it or not.

 What is the First Aid Kit?